junksamiad/template-sender-engine/lld/cloudwatch-dashboard/cloudwatch-dashboard-setup-v1.0.md

   datapointsToAlarm: 1,
   treatMissingData: cloudwatch.TreatMissingData.NOT_BREACHING,
   comparisonOperator: cloudwatch.ComparisonOperator.GREATER_THAN_THRESHOLD,
-  alarmDescription: 'AI assistant called additional functions when it should have completed' });
+  alarmDescription: 'AI assistant provided a response that could not be parsed as valid JSON' });

-// Add high-priority notifications missingFunctionCallAlarm.addAlarmAction(new cloudwatchActions.SnsAction(highPriorityAlarmTopic));
+// Add high-priority notifications missingStructuredJSONResponseAlarm.addAlarmAction(new cloudwatchActions.SnsAction(highPriorityAlarmTopic));
-unexpectedFunctionCallAlarm.addAlarmAction(new cloudwatchActions.SnsAction(highPriorityAlarmTopic));
+malformedJSONResponseAlarm.addAlarmAction(new cloudwatchActions.SnsAction(highPriorityAlarmTopic));
 ```

 ### Integration with Main Dashboard